 Subjects will be screened within 21 days prior to randomization.
-Subjects are required to have a history (based on subject recall and medical records) of ≥3 attacks per month on average per inclusion criterion #3.
-Based on statistical simulation, at least 25% of randomized subjects with a baseline attack rate ≥4.0 per month average need to be included in this study for the efficacy analysis population in order to detect a significant reduction (<2) in NNA from baseline.
+Subjects are required to have a history (based on subject recall and medical records) of $\geq 2$ attacks per month on average per inclusion criterion #3.
 At least 66 eligible subjects will be randomized to 1 of 3 treatment sequences prior to the first dose of investigational product in Treatment Period 1 (ie, Dosing Day 1a) using interactive response technology (IRT).
 Randomization of subjects will be stratified by use of prophylactic therapy with C1 INH at the time enrollment.